 Liz Prada ’04

 Liz graduated from Thiel with dual degrees in Accounting and Business Administration, and has spent the past 10 years working in accounting and treasury roles at the University of Pittsburgh and Carnegie Mellon University.
-Currently, she works as the Assistant Director of Administrative Operations for Undergraduate Programs at the Tepper School of Business.
+Currently, she works as a Finance & Operations Analyst at the Tepper School of Business.
 Liz attended Carnegie Mellon University’s H. John Heinz III College receiving a Master of Public Management (MPM) degree in 2013.
 Her ties to Heinz College remain strong, as she serves as an admissions ambassador, alumni mentor, and teaching assistant.
-Liz resides in Pittsburgh, PA with her fiancé Nathan J.C.
-Vanderella ’04 and their three (yes, three!) cats.
+Liz resides in Pittsburgh, PA.

 David S. Schreiber ’00